dev-evelin/chromeextension-graburls/README.md

-# Project Title

-Chrome Extension: Grab URLs.
+# Chrome Extension: Grab URLs.

-## Description

-A JavaScript challenge at Scrimba.
-A Chrome Extension for grabbing URLs.<br>
+Project from Scrimba where we built a Chrome Extension for grabbing URL's using Javascript.<br>
 <br>

 https://user-images.githubusercontent.com/107203586/185785963-a7350602-cae2-4355-8d43-1ba7dba30893.mov